 - A soft contact lens is very helpful in the initial stages.
 However, it is not meant for advanced stages of an eye It cannot rectify irregular astigmatism.

-- RGP or Rigid Gas Permeable Contact lens is used when soft contact lens fails to deliver results.
-When the condition is at the advanced stage, cornea gets irregular while the vision is not focused.
+- RGP or Rigid Gas Permeable Contact lens is used when a soft contact lens fails to deliver results.
+When the condition is at the advanced stage, the cornea gets irregular while the vision is not focused.
 For visual correctness and visual acuity, RGP is used.

 - Piggyback contact lens gives an ideal fitting of RGP

 - To delay surgery and in advanced stages, Boston Sclera Contact Lens is used.
 The design and the making are such that it fits the cornea shape quite well.